-Effective therapeutics for COVID-19 are critically needed to treat many patients globally who have been infected with SARS-CoV-2.
-On February 21, 2020, NIAID launched a multicenter, randomized placebo-controlled clinical trial to evaluate the safety and efficacy of therapeutics for COVID-19, initially examining the antiviral drug remdesivir for treatment of COVID-19 in hospitalized adults.
-The adaptive design of this trial will enable the evaluation over time of additional promising therapies, such as the immunosuppressive drug baricitinib, which was recently added to the study.
-An analysis of preliminary data from 1,063 patients enrolled in the trial indicated that those who received remdesivir had a 31 percent faster time to recovery, 11 days compared with 15 days for those who received placebo.
-Additionally, the analysis found that remdesivir may benefit survival, though the mortality data did not reach statistical significance.
-A mortality rate of 8 percent was observed for the group receiving remdesivir versus 11.6 percent for placebo.
-NIAID is developing and testing other novel and repurposed therapies, including monoclonal antibodies (mAbs).
-NIAID also is planning clinical trials to evaluate hydroxychloroquine (HCQ) and azithromycin in patients with mild to moderate COVID-19, and hyperimmune intravenous immunoglobulin (IVIG) for treatment of COVID-19.
+Effective therapeutics for COVID-19 are critically needed to treat patients who have been infected with SARS-CoV-2.
+On February 21, 2020, NIAID launched a multicenter, randomized placebo-controlled clinical trial, the Adaptive COVID-19 Treatment Trial (ACTT), to evaluate the safety and efficacy of therapeutics for COVID-19, initially examining the antiviral drug remdesivir for treatment of severe COVID-19 in hospitalized adults (ACTT-1).
+The adaptive design of this trial will enable the evaluation over time of additional promising therapies, such as the anti-inflammatory drug baricitinib, which was recently added to the next iteration of the study (ACTT-2).
+An analysis of preliminary data from 1,063 patients enrolled in the ACTT-1 indicated that those who received remdesivir had a 32 percent faster time to recovery, a median of 11 days compared with 15 days for those who received placebo.
+Additionally, the analysis found that remdesivir may benefit survival, although the mortality data did not reach statistical significance.
+A mortality rate of 7.1 percent was observed for the group receiving remdesivir versus 11.9 percent for placebo.
+These initial findings were published on May 22, 2020, in the New England Journal of Medicine.
+NIAID is developing and testing other novel and repurposed therapies.
+A study to evaluate monoclonal antibodies (mAbs) in outpatients with mild-tomoderate COVID-19 is planned for launch in early July.
+NIAID also is planning separate clinical trials to assess hyperimmune intravenous immunoglobulin (IVIG) and mAbs for treatment of COVID-19 in hospitalized adults.

 On April 6, 2020, the National Heart, Lung, and Blood Institute (NHLBI) launched a clinical trial of HCQ in hospitalized COVID-19 patients through its Prevention and Early Treatment of Acute Lung Injury (PETAL) clinical trials network.
-NHLBI also sponsored the addition of a U.S. site for a Canadian Institutes for Health Research-funded trial of colchicine- an anti-inflammatory drug commonly used to treat gout-for treating COVID-19 in the outpatient setting.
+NHLBI also sponsored the addition of a U.S. site for a Canadian Institutes for Health Research-funded trial of colchicine-an anti-inflammatory drug commonly used to treat gout-for treating COVID-19 in the outpatient setting.
 Additionally, NHLBI is leveraging the NIH-funded Strategies to Innovate Emergency Care Clinical Trials Network (SIREN) to study whether convalescent plasma, or blood plasma from individuals who have recovered from COVID-19, can help reduce the progression of COVID-19 in patients with mild symptoms.

 The National Center for Advancing Translational Sciences (NCATS) is leveraging the NCATS Pharmaceutical Collection, a compilation of every drug approved for human use by major regulatory agencies worldwide, and other collections of small molecules and compounds to identify potential SARS-CoV-2 therapeutics for further investigation.
-Institutes and Centers across NIH also are working concurrently with partners in academia and industry to pursue the development and testing of mAbs and antiviral drugs for potential treatment of COVID-19.
-NIAID, the National Cancer Institute (NCI), NHLBI, NCATS, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, and the National Institute of Neurological Disorders and Stroke are all engaged in this critical effort.
+Other Institutes and Centers across NIH also are working concurrently with partners in academia and industry to pursue the development and testing of mAbs, antiviral, and anti-thrombotic drugs for potential treatment of COVID-19.
+NIAID, NCI, NHLBI, NCATS, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, and the National Institute of Neurological Disorders and Stroke (NINDS) are all engaged in this critical effort.

 NIH, in collaboration with the Foundation for the NIH, recently launched an innovative public-private partnership to speed the development of COVID-19 therapeutics and vaccines.
 The Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) public-private partnership brings together stakeholders from across the U.S. government, industry, and the European Medicines Agency to develop an international strategy for a coordinated research response to the COVID-19 pandemic.
-Other federal partners include BARDA, the Department of Defense (DOD), the Department of Veterans Affairs, CDC, and FDA.
+Other federal partners include BARDA, DOD, the Department of Veterans Affairs, CDC, and FDA.
+NIAID has been asked to lead the effort of U.S. government-supported clinical trials for certain vaccine candidates and some therapeutic interventions that have been considered by ACTIV.